aruana08/Outingo/README.md

 # Outingo
-The source code for the mobile social app for creating event and activity ideas
+The source code for the mobile social app for sharing event and activity ideas